I. Course Prefix/Number: MAT 250

 IV.
 Learning Objectives

-4. Evaluate derivatives of algebraic, trigonometric, exponential, and logarithmic functions.
+4. Evaluate derivatives of algebraic, trigonometric, exponential, logarithmic and parametrically defined functions.

-5. Use derivatives to solve optimization problems, motion problems, and problems involving rates of change.
+5. Use derivatives to solve applications including optimization problems, motion problems, problems involving rates of change, and Hopital’s rule limit problems.

-6. Use derivatives to analyze functions and their graphs.
+6. Use derivatives to analyze functions and their graphs, including critical points and inflection points.

 9. Use definite integrals to find area, average functional value, distance traveled, and total change.

-10. Use of technology for finding limits, derivatives, and integrals.
+10. Use technology to help finding limits, derivatives, and integrals.

 V. Academic Integrity